EddieTristes/Art-Studio-Edit/README.md

 Notwithstanding the provisions of sections 106 and 106A, the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as **criticism**, **comment**, news reporting, **teaching (including multiple copies for classroom use)**, scholarship, or **research**, is not an infringement of copyright.
 In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include—

+1. The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;
+2. The nature of the copyrighted work;
+3. The amount and substantiality of the portion used in relation to the copyrighted work as a whole; and
+4. The effect of the use upon the potential market for or value of the copyrighted work.

+**The fact that a work is unpublished shall not itself bar a finding of fair use if such finding is made upon consideration of all the above factors.**

+## Credits

+> -v31l-sys and cfr0st for reverse engineering Animal Jam and creating Art Studio Edit v1.1 - 1.3

+> -EddieTristes for fixing the UUID grabber to work with the AJ Classic app and updating Art Studio Edit to v1.4